Quick Links

 What do we teach?
 What does this look like?

-We deliver our geography curriculum through projects and use 'Curriculum Maestro' to support our planning and teacher subject knowledge.
+We deliver our geography curriculum through projects and use 'Kapow' to support our planning and teacher subject knowledge.
 These projects are built around essential knowledge, understanding and the key skills of geography.
 These are broken into year group expectations and show clear continuity and progress.
 In accordance with the National Curriculum’s expectations, the aims of teaching geography in our school are:

 • To inspire pupils’ curiosity to discover more about the world.